3miyaz/StopWatch-timer/README.md

 A simple Stopwatch timer application built using reactJs.

-The timer has four buttons: 'START', 'STOPE', 'RESUME', and 'RESET'.
+The timer has four buttons: 'START', 'STOP', 'RESUME', and 'RESET'.

 1. when the app is lauched we have the 'START' button.